 The Care and Share energy bill assistance program can help New Yorkers with paying their heating and gas bills.
-The non-profit HeartShare organization, working with the American Red Cross and other non-profits, administers it across almost 40 counties in the state.
+The non-profit HeartShare organization, working with local charities and other non-profits, administers it across almost 40 counties in the state.
 The program will mainly pay a portion of a qualified applicants winter heating and gas bills and it is available for those families that have no other options available to them.
 So that means the applicant needs to have applied for government assistance, worked with other local non-profits and charities, and have taken other steps before Care and Share may be able to help them.

 The program has been operating since the 1980s and it relies on donations from the community.
 National Grid was the company that originally founded the program but it has expanded since then.
 It now is offered across dozens of counties and is run in partnership with local non-profits, charities, and other energy providers.

 Care and Share helps low income, struggling and HEAP eligible customers pay their heating bills when no other financial assistance is available to them.
 It also provides people with the ability to give back to their communities and to help the less fortunate by contributing funds.
 The non-profit HeartShare administers it across the state in partnership with local non-profits, as indicated below.
 Dial 1-(855) 852-2736.

 The various non-profit groups that oversee the program kindly ask for your help and donations.
 Anything you contribute will go towards providing assistance to the less fortunate.
 Many of those who are helped are people from your local community, or maybe even your neighbors that are in need.
 Anyone can make a tax-deductible donation to the Care & Share Energy Fund Program and your money will help someone or a family stay warm during the cold New York winters.
 Utility companies across the region will also usually make one time donations or matching contributions.